nxrs3/nxrsecrypt/README.md

 git clone <your-repo-url>
 ```

-2. Create a command to easily run nxrsecrypt
+2. Create a command to easily run nxrsecrypt:

 using bash: